 China spy suspect had EU permission to work as lobbyist

-The EU ambassador suspected of spying for China, Georg Sabathil, got official permission to work as a lobbyist, the EU External Action Service [EEAS] has said.
+The EU ambassador suspected of spying for China, Gerhard Sabathil, got official permission to work as a lobbyist, the EU External Action Service [EEAS] has said.

 He also continued to work for the EU for almost two years after Germany raised a red flag on his integrity.